phu0ngng/nccl/docs/userguide/source/api/types.rst

  .. c:macro:: ncclScalarHostImmediate

-  The scalar resides in host memory and should be derefenced in the most immediate way.
+  The scalar resides in host memory and should be dereferenced in the most immediate way.

  .. c:macro:: ncclScalarDevice